 NATALIE: Yeah.
 I’m hardwired in, so I’m able to do this podcast because of that.
 But everybody else is kind of on hold now.
 I suppose we’ll be playing catch up over the weekend.
 But fun times.
 I’m sure many people can relate.
 Then your two daughters have health issues as well.
 It’s like a hurricane in your life at all times.

 SARA: I think that was part of the light I brought to that relationship.
 I think that’s just part of who I am, so I don’t know if I can answer it.
-But I will say what you said.
-That if things are really dark and even if you are resigned.
-Maybe it’s part of a defense mechanism because if I make the joke before you do, then how can’t you hurt me deeply.
+But I will say that… Yeah, what you said about if things are really dark and you’re… Even if you are resigned… Maybe it’s part of a defense mechanism, because if I make the joke before you do, then how can you hurt me deeply?

 SARA: There’s a sad aspect to that.
 For example, I am writing a book.
 One chapter is on intimacy, and it relates to embarrassment.
 In one chapter I write as if it is a different person, but it is about me and about sexual rejection.
 I call out some things my ex-husband did that were really painful but in a casual, mocking way towards me.
 It’s not because I actually believe these things, but I feel it created a distance between what he did.
 It clarified for me that I am to a point where you can’t hurt me anymore.
 If I own the negative, what else can you say to hurt me?
 I believe there’s a dark aspect to that.
 I don’t mean to paint with a broad brush because I think a lot of my joy and my humor come from pure and delightful places, but I know that is a part of it.